NYC: What to order at Tim Ho Wan?

 BBQ Pork Buns at Tim Ho Wan in Hong Kong

 Tim Ho Wan has been open in New York City for a while, and I think this little guide might be helpful, if you’re considering going, but not sure what to order.
-The guide is based on my previous visits to different Tim Ho Wan branches in Hong Kong and Bangkok, but I’ve looked at the menu for New York City, and I can see that except for the Pan Fried Green Pepper Filled With Minced Fish all my favorite dishes mentioned in the guide are also on the NYC menu.
+The guide is based on my previous visits to different Tim Ho Wan branches in Hong Kong and Bangkok, but I’ve looked at the menu for New York City, and I can see that except for the Pan Fried Green Pepper Filled With Minced Fish and the spicy dumplings, all my favorite dishes mentioned in the guide are also on the NYC menu.

 A couple of years back, it was raining Michelin stars all over the Tim Ho Wan restaurants in Hong Kong and foodies from faraway countries lined up outside the hole-in-the-wall restaurants to try what soon became known as the world’s cheapest Michelin-starred food.
 Today (2020) only one of the Tim Ho Wan restaurants (the one in Sham Shui Po) has managed to keep its star, but Tim Ho Wan is still a very popular place to go for affordable dim sum in Hong Kong.